latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ## Transaction flow in pure proxies

 All transactions involving a pure proxy must be signed by the delegator account.
 Once signed, the transaction is executed on-chain as if it originated directly from the pure proxy.
 Unlike standard proxies, a pure proxy must hold its own funds to cover fees or transfers.
-The delegator then acts as an _any proxy_, handling the signing and authorization of calls, but the balance used comes from the pure proxy's account.
+The delegator then acts as an _Any proxy_, handling the signing and authorization of calls, but the balance used comes from the pure proxy's account.

 When submitting calls with the `proxy(real, forceProxyType, call)` extrinsic, the pure proxy account is passed as the `real` argument, while the delegator signs the transaction.
 This effectively reverses the usual proxy relationship where the proxy account only authorizes the transaction, while the real account appears as the origin on chain.

 :::info
-You can modify who signs for a pure proxy by assigning another account as its _any proxy_.
+You can modify who signs for a pure proxy by assigning another account as its _Any proxy_.
 This is done by executing a proxy call that creates a standard proxy with the `Any` proxy type.
 The new account can then sign on behalf of the pure proxy—for example, when updating signers in a multisig wallet.
 See [source code: pure proxy account generation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L827-L850).
 :::

 ## Prerequisites